celinamartinho/celinamartinho/README.md

 <div>
+Purchasing Technician on Garcias, S.A. 🍷 | Bachelor in Logistics and Distribution Management 🎓 |

-- 💼 I’m currently working on Garcias, S.A. as a Purchasing Technician:
+  💼 I’m currently working on Garcias, S.A. as a Purchasing Technician:
 -  → Usage of the Primavera software for:
 - • Inventory management;
 - • Issuing invoices;